juju/docs/src/en/tools-charm-tools.md

       charm push [options] <directory> [<charm or bundle id>]

-  Uploads a charm or bundle from the local directory to the charm store.
+  Uploads a charm or bundle from the local directory to the Charm Store.

-  The charm or bundle id must not specify a revision: the revision will be chosen by the charm store to be one more than any existing revision.
+  The charm or bundle id must not specify a revision: the revision will be chosen by the Charm Store to be one more than any existing revision.
-  If the id is not specified, the current logged-in charm store user name is used, and the charm or bundle name is taken from the provided directory name.
+  If the id is not specified, the current logged-in Charm Store user name is used, and the charm or bundle name is taken from the provided directory name.

   The pushed charm or bundle is unreleased and therefore usually only available